6 Ideas to Relieve Holiday Stress

 If you’ve lost someone close to you, it’s common for feelings of sadness and grief to come up around the holidays.
 This doesn’t just include losing someone who’s died.
 If you’ve gone through a breakup, a move away from friends/family, or are without a significant other, holiday stress can actually turn into very intense feelings of loneliness.

-Whatever you might be experiencing this holiday season, I invite you to let those feelings exist without judging yourself for them.
-I’ve also put together a few ideas that may help you to move through this season with a bit more inner peace.
+I’ve also put together a few ideas that may help you to move through this season knowing you can handle it with a bit more inner peace.

 This is something to remember all year round!
 But because many people have so much downtime around the holidays, it’s easier to get sucked into the social media vortex of scrolling aimlessly forever.
 Try to be extra mindful of your usage around this time of year.
 Put your phone in a drawer, set a time limit on your apps, or be very intentional about doing other things.
 Which brings me to….